 'This opportunity is…' allows you to switch from recruiting for your organisation to recruiting for an external partner organisation.
 Please review instructions in 'Partner organisations' for help on configuring for external opportunities.

 'Role profile'.
-Select the role the opportunity is for.
-Applicants who are successfully recruited will be assigned to this role.
-Selecting the role will also pre-populate a number of elements in the wizard, which may be read only depending on the role configuration.
-If you have permission to do so, you may also create a role directly within the wizard.
-For roles created in this manner the opportunity will not be published until the role is approved.
+Select the role the opportunity is for by scrolling through the list or typing to filter available role profiles.
+The selected one will determine the key settings and information for the volunteering opportunity to be based on, as well as being the role that successful applicants will be assigned.
+(If you have permission to do so, you may also create a role directly within the wizard.
+For roles created in this manner the opportunity will not be published until the role is approved.)